 The runner stone is strung on a spindle — a metal rod (you will understand why it’s metal later), which drives it and goes through the bedstone (23).
 Thus, it is necessary to transfer the rotation from the windshaft to the spindle, while they rotate in different directions.
 Both the windshaft and the sails rotate vertically, whereas both the spindle and the millstones — horizontally.
 What a task!
-To connect the windshaft with the spindle in all the post-based mills, the camwheel connects to the wallover.
-The camwheel is fixed on the windshaft, and the wallover is on the spindle (24).
+To connect the windshaft with the spindle in all the post-based mills, the brake wheel connects to the stone nut.
+The brake wheel is fixed on the windshaft, and the stone nut is on the spindle (24).

-The cam wheel consists of different pieces (25).
+The brake wheel is always a crown wheel which consists of different pieces (25).
 On one side it has inserted cams, which are fixed to the other side by perpendicular sleeves (25a).
-The wallover is two circles cut from the boards, with holes cut along the edges.
+The stone nut is usually a cage gear.
+It is two circles cut from the boards, with holes cut along the edges.
 (26) Canes are hammered into the notches and are covered with a metal rim.
 To prevent stitching, the canes can be reinforced with metal rivets (27).
-In some columns, the windshaft is slightly inclined to catch the wind better.
-In this case, the wallover may be conical (28).
+In some post based windmills, the windshaft is slightly inclined to catch the wind better.
+In this case, the stone nut may be conical (28).

-For this purpose, a cam wheel calibrating system was invented.
-It is not rigidly fixed on the windshaft, and can be moved both closer to the wallover or away from it by means of wedges and blocks (30).
-Normally, the wallover has two diameters that cross at a right angle (31).
+For this purpose, a brake wheel calibrating system was invented.
+It is not rigidly fixed on the windshaft, and can be moved both closer to the stone nut or away from it by means of wedges and blocks (30).
+Normally, the brake wheel has two diameters that cross at a right angle (31).
 These diameters enter the grooves on the windshaft.
 But the grooves are longer than the fastening of the wheel.
 This is how it can move along them!
 And as soon as the miller notices the displacement of the wheels, he calibrates the gears with the help of the wooden wedges.
-But even here there are differences in the mills: there is one mill where the camwheel is fastened with four diameters (32) Srednyaya Medlesha (Malye Karely) and one more where the camwheel is a whole wheel (33) Yuksozero (Malye Karely).
+But even here there are differences in the mills: there is one mill where the brake wheel is fastened with four diameters (32) Srednyaya Medlesha (Malye Korely) and one more where the brake wheel is a whole wheel (33) Yuksozero (Malye Korely).

-Ok, we’ve calibrated the camwheel, put it next to the wallover — can we start the mill now?
+Ok, we’ve calibrated the brake wheel, put it next to the stone nut — can we start the mill now?
 No, we can’t.
 Now we need to adjust the distance between the millstones.
 After all, the quality of milling can be different.
 When it is necessary that the millstones are close to each other, then the runner is lowered, once the coarse grinding is needed — then they are lifted.
 But how?
 It’s a good question!
 The runner stone is attached to the spindle.
 That is why it is always metal, i.e. it needs to withstand a big weight.
 The spindle rests on a beam, which in English has a special name — branchtree.
 This beam is fixed in the grooves of the vertical boards.
 As you have guessed, the slots in the boards are longer than necessary, so with the help of the wedges the height of the beam, the spindle and the millstone can be adjusted.
 But wait, what about the gears?
 They are adjusted only a bit.
-The height of the wallover is enough to ensure that in both extreme positions it provides good grip with the camwheel.
+The height of the stone nut is enough to ensure that in both extreme positions it provides good grip with the brake wheel.
 All in all it is slightly elongated.
 (34).
 So, do we use wedges only?
 No, not only.
-There is one mill, in Kalgachikha (Malye Karely), where the beam is regulated by a threaded jack (35).
+There is one mill, in Kalgachikha (Malye Korely), where the beam is regulated by a threaded jack (35).
 But it’s the only one.

 At this point, let’s just come back and try to remember that we said there exist inverted and non-inverted post-based mills.
 Now, when the connection of the gears is clear, let’s talk about their difference.
-In the inverted post-based mill, the wallover is connected to the camwheel at the top of the latter and the spindle goes up to the second floor of the mill, ending in the millstone.
-The beam which supports the wallover is positioned exactly above the windshaft (more precisely between it and the upper edge of the camwheel — the diameter of the camwheel is sufficient.)
-In direct post-based mills, the wallover is at the bottom of the camwheel and the millstones are in the center of the spindle, which is fixed to the beam a floor below (it can not just reach the millstone, for the reasons mentioned above: the millstones can not stick together, there must be a distance between them).
-In addition, the straight smocks have one more beam, in English called sprattlebeam, that meets the wallover (37).
+In the inverted post-based mill, the stone nut is connected to the brake wheel at the top of the latter and the spindle goes up to the second floor of the mill, ending in the millstone.
+The beam which supports the spindle with stone nut is positioned exactly above the windshaft (more precisely between it and the upper edge of the brake wheel — the diameter of the brake wheel is sufficient.)
+In direct post-based mills, the stone nut is at the bottom of the brake wheel and the millstones are in the center of the spindle, which is fixed to the beam a floor below (it can not just reach the millstone, for the reasons mentioned above: the millstones can not stick together, there must be a distance between them).
+In addition, the direct post-based mills have one more beam, in English called sprattlebeam, that meets the spindle from the top (37).

 Of all the moving parts, we haven’t talked yet only about the sails.
 In all known post-based mills (perhaps except for the south ones), the sails are covered with wooden boards.
 There are either four, six or eight sails (in Kizhi).
 The sails of the working mill should be at a certain angle.
 If you see flat sails — it is a dummy.
 The sails of the working mill should be covered with boards.
 If you see lattice sails during the milling season — it is a dummy.
 Why do we say «during the season»?
 Because some mills have removable sails.
 Well, actually, not the sails themselves, but the wooden lining/panels, which actually catch the wind.
 Moreover, they are not only removable for the winter, they are also adjustable.
 It means that the “working” surface of the sail can be changed depending on the wind speed.
 In most museums the sails of the mills are latticed, but it’s hard to say whether it’s a dummy in front of you or the panels were simply removed.
 What is certain is that these mills do not work.
 By the way, the panels on the sails are a necessary, but not a sufficient condition.
 For example, the mill in the village of Menjaylovo has all the sails covered with wooden panels, but it has not been working for many, many years.
 In museums, sails are made in such a way that they do not react to the wind.
 Thus, the lattice sails that do not catch the wind help to protect the windmills from hurricanes and strong gusts.